 Join the Leadership in Personalized and Digital Learning Program

 Leadership in Personalized and Digital Learning (LPDL) is a capacity-building program designed to meet the professional learning needs of principals and district leaders as they transition to digital and personalized learning.
 District leaders are engaged in real-world, value-added activities that are part of a proven cycle of capacity building for their students, teachers, and communities—activities that are essential to the school’s transformation.
 As a participant in the program you will have face-to-face and online opportunities to work with trained facilitators and other principals.
-This program goes deeper than traditional sit-and-get professional development because it:

 - Understand why personalized and digital learning is important for students and explore models to support this learning.